 CMPA crews annually survey ice patches located in the alpine ecosystems of the Southern Rocky Mountains.
 We have investigated over 50 ice patches since 2012, with large surveys in Rocky Mountain National Park and the Indian Peaks Wilderness Area.
 Many of the ice patches yield biological materials such as animal bones that allow for reconstruction of past environments.
 We have recorded two cultural sites from ice patches thus far, providing solid evidence for the human use of these resources.
 This work has been sponsored by a research grant from the National Park Service.

 Fremont Granaries of Western Colorado

 CMPA crews have conducted fieldwork in southern Moffat County, near the Utah border, since 2016.
 This work aims at discovering new and re-recording previously known Fremont granaries (1000 years old) in this rough canyon country.
 We seek to better understand the timing and extent of Fremont farming in far western Colorado, as well as capture 3-d models of the granaries themselves for purposes of public education and site management.
 This work has been sponsored by the Bureau of Land Management.

 The Center for Mountain and Plains Archaeology is committed to Outreach and Education:

-Making our research open and accessible tot he public through publications, talks, and events.
+• Make our research open and accessible to the public through publications, talks, and events.

-Work with a range of partners, including the National Park Service, US Forest Service, City of Fort Collins Natural Areas Program, Larimer County Department of Natural Resources, the Fort Collins Museum of Discovery, and private landowners.
+• Work with a range of partners, including the National Park Service, US Forest Service, Bureau of Land Management, the City of Fort Collins Natural Areas Program, Larimer County Department of Natural Resources, the Fort Collins Museum of Discovery, and private landowners.